codybrom/gpt-context-generator/README.md

 Configure the extension in VS Code settings:

+- **Enable File Type Detection**
+  - `enforceFileTypes`: Enable/disable file type detection (default: `true`)
+  - When enabled, only files with extensions in `detectedFileExtensions` are processed
+  - When disabled, all file types are included regardless of extension

 - **Detected File Extensions**
-  - Customize which file types to include
+  - Customize which file types to include (only when `enforceFileTypes` is enabled)
   - Supports many languages and formats:
     - JavaScript/TypeScript (js, jsx, ts, tsx, etc.)
     - Python (py, pyi, pyw, ipynb)